Recommended Brokers - 2017 Reviews of Forex Brokers

 At Forex Explore we focus on creating comprehensive, unbiased forex rating and overview.
 Our goal is to show both advantages and disadvantages of each reviewed broker based on the well-established standards in forex industry.
 In this section, you will find forex trading brokers reviews written by expert traders and market professionals with years of experience in online trading and complete understanding of pros and cons of brokers.

 What to search for in a Top-Rated Forex Broker?

 Most of us learn by experience, usually bad experience.
 That's certainly the case with forex trading, and even more so when it comes to choosing and working with forex brokers.
 Here are few helpful hints derived from the experiences of traders:

-Trading Instruments.
 Check what instruments can be traded.
 Many currency brokers have limited currency pairs and commodities offerings, though some will have extensive pairs including many of the most obscure exotics, commodities like oil and metals like platinum as well as the increasingly popular Contracts for Difference (CFDs).
+A new craze these days is also cryptocurrency, which is getting tones of attention among online profit seekers.
 It's a good idea to go with the broker whom offers more choices as traders often find their setups and strategies have applications beyond major currency pairs.
 Another point to consider is that traders may want to delve into futures and options.
 The brokers that can offer all possibilities, are worth considering.

 Minimum stop or limit orders.
 Some brokers restrict stops and limits to a minimum distance from the trade price.
 On average, this is generally about 2 pips, though some brokers have 5 pips+ requirements.
 This can be insignificant to some traders, but for scalpers or those employing high speed automated trading methods, this can be prohibitive.